Osso/redbaron/docs/nodes_reference.rst

 TopClass
 ========

-.. _CodeBlockNode:
+.. _CodeBlockMixin:

-CodeBlockNode
+CodeBlockMixin
 =============

-CodeBlockNode is a type of node that has a body composed of indented code like the DefNode or the IfNode.
+CodeBlockMixin is a type of node that has a body composed of indented code like the DefNode or the IfNode.
 Great care has been taken on the SetAttr of their value so you don't have to take care about reindenting and other formatting details.